 Warm weather and fun trips to the beach, dog parks, and hikes can mean more fun and exercise.
 Your dog might also want to swim.
 Before diving into the lakes, pools, and sea make sure your dog is prepared for it.
 Swimming pools can be dangerous for dogs because they may not be able to climb out due to the design of the steps or ladder.
 Lakes and beaches have debris that can get tangled around your dog’s legs and tails.
 Cats aren’t big swimmers but they can swim.
 I’ve never met a cat that likes to swim but I’ve met several cats that don’t mind walking through shallow water and like to play with the light reflections that dance on the water.

 Here are a few swimming tips for your dog (and cat):

-6: Don’t let your pet drink the pool water.
+- Don’t let your pet drink the pool water.
 The chemicals used to keep it clean can cause stomach upset and dry mouth.
 It’s inevitable your pet will swallow some water but try to prevent them from drinking it.

 Image from Houzz.com